otrv4/otrv4/otrv4.md

 over an underlying protocol which enables the exchange of messages.

 ## Security Properties <a name="security-properties"></a>

+TODO: we need to find a better way to describe following (does this belong in the terminology section?)
+In an off the record conversation, both sides can verify the identity of the other participant (but cannot transfer this knowledge to a third party).
+Participants can converse with the assurance that their conversation will not be read or modified by a hostile third party listening to the conversation.

+To resemble an in person conversation means that both ends can deny to have participated in said conversation or to have sent one or many of the exchanged messages once the conversation is over.

 An conversation will take place over an insecure channel where potential hostile intermediaries are present at different levels.